oclint/oclint-docs/rules/size.rst

 **Since: 0.4**

+**Name: high cyclomatic complexity**

 Cyclomatic complexity is determined by the number of linearly independent paths through a program's source code.
 In other words, cyclomatic complexity of a method is measured by the number of decision points, like ``if``, ``while``, and ``for`` statements, plus one for the method entry.

 The experiments McCabe, the author of cyclomatic complexity, conclude that methods in the 3 to 7 complexity range are quite well structured.
 He also suggest the cyclomatic complexity of 10 is a reasonable upper limit.

 This rule is defined by the following class: `oclint-rules/rules/size/CyclomaticComplexityRule.cpp <https://github.com/oclint/oclint/blob/master/oclint-rules/rules/size/CyclomaticComplexityRule.cpp>`_